dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 "The author worked on writing short stories and programming..."
 </BrowserWindow>

-The result may be different every time you refresh your browser window!
+The result may be slightly different every time you refresh your browser window!

 ### Hosting on DBOS Cloud